udplabs/okta-kotter/README.md

 #### Optional configuration

+Configuration for optional "Tools" enabled by environment feature flags follows.

 ##### Developer

 For Client Credentials clients, in your Authorization Server, create an Access Policy with a Rule that allows `Client Credentials` clients to access the `products:read` scope.
 Get the ID of that access policy and assign it in your `.env` file: